The Champions League’s existential threat is closer than you think

 Consider the response to last season’s expansion.
 Arsenal built a huge squad to match Chelsea.
 Liverpool now have the most stacked front line in Europe, after signing Alexander Isak.

 Not even clubs like Barcelona could find the money to match.
-Everyone else instead has to try something else - even on Champions League pitches.
+Instead, everyone has to try something else – even on Champions League pitches.

 Join our commenting forum